Backwater (band): Formation and debut album (early to mid 1970s)

-Rather than sign to a record label, Hardin, Pettersen, and Catlin formed their own independent label, Bongwater Records.
-According to the group, it was formed after receiving offers from labels who desired to change their sound.
-Bongwater Publishing Company was incorporated on September 2, 1976.
-The five musicians worked as session musicians at New London Recording in Homewood in exchange for studio time for themselves.
-The resulting self-titled album was released in September 1976 and contained a studio side and a live side recorded at the Birmingham nightclub The Midnight's Voice.
-Edgar Winter performed live with the band during recording (but was not recorded) and encouraged the band to go national.
+Rather than pursue a traditional recording contract, Catlin, Hardin, and Pettersen established their own independent label, Bongwater Records, after reportedly rejecting offers that would have required them to alter their musical direction.
+The band's members worked as session musicians at New London Recording in Homewood, Alabama, in exchange for studio time, allowing them to finance their debut album independently.
+Released in September 1976, Backwater featured a combination of studio recordings and live performances captured at the Birmingham nightclub The Midnight's Voice.
+During recording, rock musician Edgar Winter performed with the band at a live appearance and encouraged the group to pursue a national audience.